marcoortiz479/Spotify_Song_Features_ML_and_Deep_Learning/README.md

 - LightGBM
 - CatBoost

-Optional models are safely handled with `try/except` to avoid breaking deployment.
+Optional models are only enabled when dependencies are available, ensuring stable deployment.

 ---

 ## ⚙️ Hyperparameter Tuning

-This project implements `RandomizedSearchCV` with cross-validation for supported models.
+Hyperparameter tuning is implemented using **`RandomizedSearchCV`** with cross-validation for supported models.

 Examples of tuned parameters:
 - Tree depth, number of estimators
 - Learning rates
 - Regularization strength
-- KNN neighbors
+- KNN neighbor counts
-- SVR kernel parameters
+- SVR kernel and margin parameters

 Users can control:
-- Number of CV folds
+- Number of **CV** (cross-validation) folds
 - Number of tuning iterations
 - CPU parallelism (`n_jobs`)